ojhaujjwal/UserRbac/README.md

 ## How it works
 It gets a user's roles from the table `user_role_linker` and passes the roles to `ZfcRbac`.
+This module is best suited when you use `ZfcRbac\Role\InMemoryRoleProvider` as role provider.

 ## Options
 Check the options available in `vendor/ujjwal/user-rbac/config/user-rbac.global.php`.

 ## SmartRedirectStrategy

 This module comes with a new strategy called `SmartRedirectStrategy`.
-This simply redirects only when the user is unauthenticated.
+This simply redirects to `ZfcUser`'s login page or route, `zfcuser/login` only when the user is unauthenticated.
 Otherwise, it shows a 403 error page!

 #### Usage
 ```php